lawrennd/thelawrences/_posts/2015-06-15-workshop-first-day.md

 ## Dedan Kimathi

 A bit of background on Dedan Kimathi University.
 We are in Nyeri, about 150 kilometers from Nairobi.
-To the West is Mount Kenya, it is 100 kilometers away, and in the haze it is cloud like.
+To the east is Mount Kenya, it is 100 kilometers away, and in the haze it is cloud like.
 It must be an extraordinary sight on a clear day.

 The University is new, it was until 2012 a technical college and then a college as part of a larger University.
 It now has its charter.
 There are about 5000 students and the campus is on the site of a colonial coffee plantation.
 The guest house, where the speakers are staying, is the farm house.